keycloak/keycloak/README.md

     mvn clean install -f GUIDE_DIR

-You can then view the documentation by opening GUIDE_DIR/target/frames.html or GUIDE_DIR/target/index.html.
+You can then view the documentation by opening GUIDE_DIR/target/generated-docs/index.html.

 Building RH-SSO Documentation
 -----------------------------

 Keycloak is the basis of [Red Hat Single Sign-On](https://access.redhat.com/products/red-hat-single-sign-on).
-The same documentation sources are used, but they are built slighty differently.
+The same documentation sources are used, but they are built slightly differently.

 To build the documentation for RH-SSO run: